VCityTeam/UD-SV/Doc/WorkingWithLyonOpenData/Readme.md

 ![MultipleEnveloppeExample_5](MultipleEnveloppeExample_5_pathologic_leaning_tower/MultipleEnveloppeExample_5_pathologic_leaning_tower_2015-2D.png)

- - 2015: limite Vcity de split-building entre 2012 CityGML1 et 2015 CityGML2

-### Multiple enveloppe: what is the semantic behind building regroupment ?
+### Multiple enveloppe (sub-buildings): what is the semantic behind building regroupment ?
 It is hard to understand what is the logic that governs the regroupement of the geometries of independent physical buildings (that is buildings that are geometrically distinct i.e. separated by a spatial gap) within a single CityGML "logical" building.
 Note that this is made